 Look at Google’s Autocomplete list.

-When you begin typing a query into Google’s search box, you’ve probably noticed that 4 possible queries pop up beneath the box—4 of the most popular related searches.
+When you begin typing a query into Google’s search box, you’ve probably noticed that four possible queries pop up.
+These are four of the most popular related searches.
 You can make this familiar feature into a useful tool for market research by doing a search, going to “Search Settings” under “Settings,” and switching the option under “Google Instant predictions” to “Never show Instant results.”
-Now, instead of 4 possible queries, you’ll see 10—which means that you can easily see what other subjects and questions your potential customers are looking up.
+Now, instead of four possible queries, you’ll see 10.
+This means that you can easily see what other subjects and questions your potential customers are looking up.

 Study related search terms on Google.

-Whenever you do a search on Google, you’ll see a list of related searches appear at the bottom of the screen.
+Whenever you do a Google search, you’ll see a list of related searches appear at the bottom of the screen.
 If you look up “tea kettles,” for example, you’ll see related terms such as “electric tea kettles,” “whistling tea kettle,” and “vintage tea kettle.”
 You’ll also see terms related to specific stores, such as “tea kettle walmart.”
 This tells you that the term “tea kettle” is too broad; it won’t get you noticed by customers who are looking to buy from stores like Walmart.
-In order to get the consistent results you’re looking for, you need to optimize your content for narrower and more specific terms.
+To get the consistent results you’re looking for, you need to optimize your content for narrower and more specific terms.

 If you’re looking for innovative ways to connect with customers, don’t underestimate the value of high-quality content.
-Using great content on your website, blog, and social media pages allows you to forge a deeper and more lasting connection with your customers than you can achieve through conventional advertisements.
+Using great content lets you forge a deeper, more lasting connection with customers than you can achieve through conventional advertisements.
 That’s where Pennington Creative comes in.
-Our skilled team of content creators can provide you with the content you need to make an impression on your customers and start building a dedicated audience.
+We’ll provide you with the content you need to make an impression on your customers and build a dedicated audience.
 We offer a wide array of different content services to meet the needs of our clients.
 To learn more about how we can help you with your online marketing goals, contact us today!